6 min read

 Not every day, of course, but enough to remember where I started.

-You ever fall for this one?
+Ever fall for this one?

 So, I focused on macros, miles…anything but the truth.